-- You can get help for any command, action, or option in Zowe CLI by issuing the command 'zowe --help'. - For information about the available commands in Zowe CLI, see Command Groups. - If you have questions, the Zowe Slack space is the place to ask our community!
+- You can get help for any command, action, or option in Zowe CLI by issuing the command 'zowe --help'. - For information about the available commands in Zowe CLI, see Zowe CLI command groups on page 169. - If you have questions, the Zowe Slack space is the place to ask our community!